-The Company made one large acquisition of oil and natural gas interests in 2015 located in western Howard and eastern Martin counties.
+During the year ended December 31, 2015, the Company made one large acquisition of oil and natural gas interests in 2015 located in western Howard and eastern Martin counties.
 Several small acquisitions were also made in various counties including Andrews, Midland, Martin, and Glasscock counties.
 The reserves from these acquisitions were primarily proved producing reserves from 136 vertical wells and four horizontal wells and three vertical wells where additional interest was acquired.
 All of the properties were acquired for horizontal exploitation.
 Although there were four producing horizontal wells on the properties no PUD's were included in the acquired properties because of very limited production from the wells at the time of acquisition.
 Significant extensions occurred in 2015 as a result of continued horizontal development of the Lower Spraberry and Wolfcamp B horizons.
 There was also initial development of the Wolfcamp A and Middle Spraberry horizons in some locations.
 The extensions resulted from two vertical wells and 119 horizontal wells in which the Company has a working interest and from 16 horizontal wells in which the Company has a mineral interest through its ownership in Viper.
 Of the two vertical wells and 135 horizontal wells, one of the vertical wells and 89 of the horizontal wells are in the proved undeveloped category.
 The revisions are primarily the result of lower product pricing.
-As a result of lower pricing 80 vertical wells and 22 horizontal wells in which the Company has a mineral interest were downgraded from the proved undeveloped category to probable or possible reserves.
+As a result of lower pricing, 80 vertical wells and 22 horizontal wells in which the Company has a working interest and 22 vertical wells in which the Company has a mineral interest were downgraded from the proved undeveloped category to probable or possible reserves.
 Additional downward revisions resulted from shorter producing lives on existing wells as a result of the wells reaching their economic limit sooner due to lower revenues.

-The Company made two major acquisitions of oil and natural gas interests in 2014.
+During the year ended December 31, 2014, the Company made two major acquisitions of oil and natural gas interests in 2014.
 One involved properties located in southwest Martin County and the other involved properties located predominantly in Glasscock and Midland Counties.
 The reserves from these acquisitions were primarily proved producing reserves from 280 existing vertical wells and six existing horizontal wells.
 The properties were acquired for horizontal exploitation, however the only horizontal wells that existed on the properties were in one isolated block in Reagan County.
 As a result, no horizontal PUDs were included in the acquired reserves.
-Significant extensions occurred primarily as a result of continued horizontal development of the Wolfcamp B horizon and the initial horizontal development of the Lower Spraberry shale.
+Significant extensions occurred primarily as a result of continued horizontal development of the Lower Spraberry shale.
 The extensions resulted from development of 18 vertical wells and 103 horizontal wells in which the Company has a working interest and one vertical well and 14 horizontal wells in which the Company has a mineral interest through its ownership in Viper.
 Of the total 19 vertical wells and 117 horizontal wells, five of the vertical wells and 66 of the horizontal wells are in the proved undeveloped category.
 The revisions are primarily the result of 73 vertical wells that were downgraded from PUDs to probable reserves due to a shift in the Company's focus to horizontal development rather than vertical development.
 As a result these wells are no longer expected to be developed within five years of when they were originally booked.